apache/struts-site/source/core-developers/before-annotation.md

 # Before Annotation

-Marks a action method that needs to be executed before the main action method.
+Marks an action method that needs to be executed before the main action method.

 ## Usage

-The Before annotation can be applied at method level.
+The `Before` annotation can be applied at method level.

 ## Parameters